telefonicaid/thinkingcity/docs/topics/data_calculation.md

 ## Statistical calculations based on historic values

-For those cases when the data values that want to be calculated are statistical information based on historic values, the [Short Term Historic](../sth.md) can be used.
-This component stores historical information of Context Entities and can be used to retrieve statistical calculations over the stored data.

-The STH component is able to calculate statistics about the evolution in time of certain entity attributes.
-To do it, there are 2 ways to notify this evolution in time to the component:

-1. Via the [Cygnus](https://github.com/telefonicaid/fiware-cygnus) component and subscribing it to the Context Broker instance.
-2. Via the [STH](https://github.com/telefonicaid/fiware-sth-comet) component itself and directly subscribing it to the Context Broker instance.
+For cases where statistical information based on historical values needs to be calculated, this can be done through the  [Cygnus](https://github.com/telefonicaid/fiware-cygnus) component, by subscribing to the Context Broker instance regarding the temporal evolution of certain entity attributes.

-Once the STH receives the notifications of entity attribute value changes, it is able to calculate and provide information about:
+Once notifications of attribute value changes are received, it can calculate and provide information about:

 * Numeric attribute values:
     * Mean